Debate article: The KTH carbon footprint – how serious are we, really?

 These two incidents made it clear to me just how steep is the uphill battle for KTH to become climate neutral in 25 years’ time.
 And to cut our CO2 emissions from travelling by 40% in 2025.

-Oh, you didn’t know about these targets ?
+Oh, you didn’t know about ?
 They are part of our commitment to the Climate framework for Swedish universities , passed by KTH President last December.
 Here we declare KTH as a leader for sustainability transformation, including combating climate change.
 And international flights are one of the biggest climate polluters at KTH.

 Our new ambitious goals are worthy of praise.
 But how serious are we?
 I mean, really?
 What kind of measures do we need to put in place to cut our flight emissions by 40% five years from now?
 Our previous goal was to reduce emissions by 20% between 2015 and 2020.
 Instead they increased (see fig 1).